 Over the course of my life, I’ve spent a lot of time in record shops.
-From a young age, I recall digging through dumpsters with my friend Joe for cans to recycle for a few dollars, all so we could run down to the now defunct Rock & Sports Collectibles and buy a few albums.
-I remember the rush I would feel as I approached the store, and the feeling of triumph that would wash over me as I left with my treasures held tightly under my arm as I walked out.
-These are emotions that I still feel to this day, each and every time I approach a shop, regardless of if I’ve been there one hundred times, or if it’s my first visit.
-You see, that’s the thing about record shops, the so called “it” factor.
-You can go online and search for whatever you want, but there is something truly special about going into a store with no real notion of what you might find, and walking out with a gem you’ve been wanting for some time.
+From a young age, I recall digging through dumpsters with my friend Joe for cans to recycle for a few dollars, all so we could run down to the now-defunct Rock & Sports Collectibles and buy a few albums.
+I remember the rush I would feel as I approached the store and the feeling of triumph that would wash over me as I left with my treasures held tightly under my arm as I walked out.
+These are emotions that I still feel to this day, each and every time I approach a shop, regardless of if I’ve been there one hundred times or if it’s my first visit.
+You see, that’s the thing about record shops, the so-called “it” factor.
+You can go online and search for whatever you want, but there is something truly special about going into a store with no real notion of what you might find and walking out with a gem you’ve been wanting for some time.

 If you’ve been collecting records long enough, there is a certain ritual to going to your local shop.
 You probably have a certain route you’ve mapped out around the store, and you flip through the bins with a certain manic ease that’s been earned through hours upon hours of repetition.
-For me there is something soothing to it.
+For me, there is something soothing to it.
 It’s a familiar act.
 Familiar artists.
 Familiar covers.
-The feel of worn cardboard jackets under your fingers as you flip through the bins, and even if I have no particular purpose to it in that moment, it’s a way to shed the stress of the day.
+The feel of worn cardboard jackets under your fingers as you flip through the bins, and even if I have no particular purpose to it at that moment, it’s a way to shed the stress of the day.

-Now, you might think I’ve completely romanticized the brick and mortar store, and maybe I have, but can you blame me?
+Now, you might think I’ve completely romanticized the brick-and-mortar store, and maybe I have, but can you blame me?
 It’s wasn’t so long ago that many of these shops were closing.
 There is something incredibly endearing about the shops that weathered the storm and are still standing today.
-Furthermore, we are seeing courageous, if not crazy men and women opening new shops each year!
-There is something very special about a place where you can walk in with nothing, and then walk out with something you love that is all the while completely new to you.
+Furthermore, we are seeing courageous, if not crazy, men and women opening new shops each year!
+There is something very special about a place where you can walk in with nothing and then walk out with something you love that is all the while completely new to you.

 Record stores serve as a sort of cultural bridge from generation to generation.
-Records, music and people passing through each day, each week, and each year, all sharing their stories, and more importantly, a common love for music.
+Records, music, and people passing through each day, each week, and each year, all sharing their stories, and more importantly, a common love for music.
 Record stores are something of a tribal meeting ground for collectors, and I take a great amount of comfort in knowing that the shops that remain today are the ones that truly want to be there.
 These are the ones that had the fortitude to withstand the near demise of the record industry.
 These are the ones that were just crazy enough to try and do something in the name of being happy, with a desire to create a safe space in which we all may share music through its greatest medium.
-That is something that we as vinyl lovers can all get behind.
+That is something that we, as vinyl lovers, can all get behind.
 Record shops are safe spaces, and if there is something that we all have learned, it’s that safe spaces matter.